pikvm/pikvm/docs/tailscale.md

 # Tailscale VPN

-The [Tailscale VPN](https://tailscale.com/) can be used to access PiKVM from the Internet when using [port forwarding](port_forwarding.md) is not possible or does not seem secure enough.
+The [Tailscale VPN](https://tailscale.com/) can be used to access PiKVM from the Internet if configuring [port forwarding](port_forwarding.md) is not possible or more security is desired.
 Tailscale is a convenient and free (for private use) tool for organizing a small VPN network.

-Basic Tailscale usage like whats shown below is provided as an example, any other setting or functionality needs to be redirected to the [Tailscale support](https://tailscale.com/contact/support/).
+The basic Tailscale configuration commands are shown below.
+For detailed instructions, refer to [Tailscale support](https://tailscale.com/contact/support/).

 -----